coderaman07/100-Days-of-Code/Readme.md

 Today I Praciced some Questions about Python on Hackerrank as I feel like I am going to forget all the conceps by learning new things [ I dont want to loose all the things ].

+## Day 73

+Today I Praciced some Questions about Python on Hackerrank again and also started reading some Blog Posts on Dev.

 ## Contributing